Refrigerator Strawberry Jam – A simple approach for preserving strawberries so that they can be enjoyed for weeks to come.

 In a bowl, mash the strawberries using a pastry blender or potato masher.

-HINT: If you don’t like big chucks of berries in your jam you can use your pastry blender on the berries while they are cooking to break them down more.
+TIP: If you don’t like big chucks of berries in your jam you can use your pastry blender on the berries while they are cooking to break them down more.

 Transfer the mixture to a bowl to cool.
 Once the mixture is cool enough to handle, pour into glass jars and keep refrigerated until ready to use.
-I’m not sure how long this will keep in the refrigerator because it never lasts more than a week or two in our house.

 Everyone loves strawberry jam.
 If you have a lot think about giving it out as a gift.
 You can dress it up by putting some pretty fabric between the lid and the ring and tying a bow around the ring.